-The aim of this Legal & Policy Focus is to further the understanding, in particular among legal practitioners of broadcasting organisations and other lawyers dealing with copyright issues, of the “neighbouring” (or “related”) right that broadcasting organisations enjoy under copyright laws in Europe.
+The aim of this Legal and Policy Focus is to further the understanding, in particular among legal practitioners of broadcasting organisations and other lawyers dealing with copyright issues, of the “neighbouring” (or “related”) right that broadcasting organisations enjoy under copyright laws in Europe.
 Simply defined, broadcasters’ neighbouring rights protect the signals transmitted by broadcasters that carry programme content for reception by the public.

 A main impetus for providing this overview is the current debate at the World Intellectual Property Organisation (WIPO) in Geneva for a new international treaty granting modern, or at least updated, protection to the neighbouring rights of broadcasting organisations.
 This discussion has been going on for over 20 years, and now seems to be entering a decisive phase.
 Ironically, and even more remarkably, the longer this topic is discussed, the more apparent it becomes that in the broader international context, the nature and underlying rationale of this specific right is often not sufficiently known or selfevident.